typo3-themes/themes/Contributing.md

 Please just describe __one__ problem per issue.

-Please provide __as muss information as possible__, normally the following information is highly important for fixing problems.
+Please provide __as much information as possible__, normally the following information is highly important for fixing problems.

 * used TYPO3 Version
 * used PHP Version